davemgj84/davemgj84/README.md

 <h3>I am actively looking for employment opportunities!</h3>
 </div>

-#

 A Full Stack Web Developer with a background as an artist.
 I offer many perspectives and modes of thinking with my diverse background.
 I have always loved creating and building interactive projects and collaborating with a team.
 I enjoy critical thinking, problem solving, and creativity in my work.

-#

-- Currently looking for full time employment as a Developer
+- Currently looking for full time employment as a Web Developer
 - Doing daily kata coding challenges to grow my skills
 - Creating small applications to practice what I have learned

-#

 <div align="center">
 <h2 style="margin-bottom:1rem" >Languages & Tools:<h2/>